CenturyLinkCloud/PublicKB/Backup/simple-backup-service-faqs.md

 **Q: Can I completely delete my backed up files from storage regardless of the retention period?**

-A: Not manually at this time.
+A: No, this is a manual process at this time.
+A support request will need to be opened to have this performed.

 **Q: Why do unchanged files not follow retention?**